alleviationz/alleviationz.github.io/DS&A.md

 While this project was relatively complete, the initial implementation did not implement the search function correctly.
 I had made this during a time when my programming skills were much less developed, and I saw many improvements that could be made.
 On top of this, I also chose this project to display my understanding of data structures in general due to the requirement.
 I displayed my abilities with algorithms and data structures by writing additional functions that traverse the binary search tree after rewriting it as a template function with smart pointers.
 I implemented a couple of basic functions to calculate the time of traversal and the space used by the class and its members to prepare for a visualization that compares other data structures.
 The binary search tree file was separated into a header, and a testing project file was included in the solution.

+# Purpose:
+The purpose of this enhancement was to show how a project can be made more flexible to incorporate DRY standards and track memory and time directly to indicate efficiency.
+O(n) complexity assumes correct implementation and building a direct calulation can be more indiciative of more complex functions.

 # Binary Search Tree Class